Skip to main content

 OIDC_Flow.svg

-1. Client app requests the authorization code from SecureAuth.
+1. Client application requests an authorization code from SecureAuth.

-2. SecureAuth requests the authorization code from Auth0 IDP.
+2. SecureAuth forwards the request to Auth0 IDP.

-3. Auth0 authenticates the user and asks for consent to share data with SecureAuth.
+3. Auth0 authenticates the user and asks for consent.

-4. Auth0 issues the code to SecureAuth after user's authentication.
+4. Auth0 issues the authorization code to SecureAuth.

-5. SecureAuth requests tokens from Auth0 using the provided code.
+5. SecureAuth requests tokens from Auth0 using the code.

 6. Auth0 issues the tokens to SecureAuth.

-7. Optionally, SecureAuth uses the token to pull additional user information - only when the Get user info option is selected in the connector.
+7. Optional.
+SecureAuth retrieves user info from Auth0; only when the Get user info option is selected in the connector.

-8. SecureAuth asks for user consent to share data with the client app, unless the client app is marked as trusted or the requested scopes were already granted for this app.
+8. Optional.
+SecureAuth asks the user for consent to share data with the Client; unless the client is trusted or the requested scopes were previously granted.

-9. SecureAuth issues the authorization code to the client app.
+9. SecureAuth issues the authorization code to the Client application.

-10. Client app requests the tokens from SecureAuth.
+10. Client application requests tokens from SecureAuth using the code.

 ID Token